Master of Science in Civil and Environmental Engineering

 - Minimum TOEFL: 550 (PBT) or 79 (IBT) or 6.5 IELTS

 Our program emphasizes regionally relevant issues, including earthquake engineering, water quality and quantity, and transportation engineering for rural and urban environments.

-The master's degree program in civil and environmental engineering is designed to provide you with the engineering, technical, scientific and communication skills necessary to succeed in a professional engineering career or to move on to Ph.D. studies.
+The master's degree program in civil and environmental engineering provides you with the engineering, scientific and communication skills to advance your engineering career or to move on to Ph.D. studies.

 The department offers two options for master's degree students:

 - Plan A (Thesis option): This option combines coursework with a research-based thesis written on a topic within your specialty.